-Deliverable Target delivery date Description Further context Active engagement in the development of DSO and co-ordinated flexibility markets including cross-sector considerations Q3 2020-21 Active input into the Open Networks 2020 project including leading the Whole Energy System workstream and associated CBA product.
-In this workstream will continue to ensure a cross-sector representation including non-network stakeholders.
-Active engagement with Ofgem's work on DSO and the development of a DSO framework for RIIO-ED2 We have added this deliverable between the publication of the draft and final versions of our 2020-21 Forward Plan, to reflect the Open Networks 2020 work programme and also in response to stakeholder feedback for more information on how we are engaging with the development of DSO.
-Network value assessme nt tools Voltage needs identification tools/ processes Q4 2020-21 Document and test voltage needs identification tools / processes for inclusion in the NOA methodology.
+Deliverable Target delivery date Description Further context Active engagement with Ofgem's work on DSO and the development of a DSO framework for RIIO-ED2 Network value assessme ent tools Voltage needs identification tools/ processes Q4 2020-21 Document and test voltage needs identification tools / processes for inclusion in the NOA methodology.
 Identify up to three areas for further evaluation.
 The three areas identified are: Historical Data Mining Tool to be developed and tested in Q1 2020-21 Initial view on potential next priority region(s) for high voltage assessment planned for Q1 2020-21 (dependent on delivery of Data Mining Tool) Output for Network Innovation Allowance (NIA) project and investigating a proof of concept for year-round voltage needs identification and optimisation tool scheduled for Q4 2020-21 Ongoing Continuous improvement of the tools & processes.
 Enhanced customer expe erience Continue to work with Customers and Network Owners to understand the requirements and scope of a system wide single platform to provide online account management and connection application functionality Ongoing, due to be completed in 2022 Detailed scoping of tool to provide a visual and live update for customers on the progress of their connection application.
 Feedback suggested that a single coordinated solution covering applications in all parts of the GB network would provide the greatest value.
 We will continue to develop specification and design for this tool to enable build during RIIO-2.
 Insights documents Operability Strategy Report Q3 2020-21 Provide a view of current and future operability challenges, to help inform stakeholders' investment strategies, and commercial and operational plans.
 Our operability strategy ensures future system operability.
 It will improve network safety and reliability by ensuring that future operational challenges can be addressed securely.
 It will drive lower bills by changing the way we operate and seek out better solutions.
 It will minimise environmental damage while promoting overall societal benefits by reducing our reliance on services from carbon emitting sources.
 FES: Bridging the gap to net zero Q3-Q4 2020-21 Taking the key messages from the 2020 Future Energy Scenarios, identify and progress the actions that need to happen to meet the net zero target.
 This work will be informed by feedback from the 2019-20 performance year of our FES: Bridging the gap to net zero project.
 We plan to publish this document which will set out our path towards the Net Zero target, in line with the ESO mission.
 Stakeholders will be kept engaged through newsletters directing them to publications as the project moves forward.
-Summer Outlook Q1 2020-21 We will contribute to this National Grid Gas Transmission publication, Cha Cao Transmission publication, 78
+Summer Outlook Q1 2020-21 We will contribute to this National Grid Gas Transmission publication, providing our data and analysis for the upcoming summer.
+As a result of changes to the Gas System Operator organisational arrangements27, the Summer Outlook, Winter Outlook and Winter Review and Consultation will be published by